Top 10 most comfortable cars 2021

 Fast driving can be fun, but what if you just want to chill behind the wheel?
 We show you ten cars designed to relax more than to entertain.

 If you look at the range of motoring magazines on sale in your local newsagents, it’s unlikely you’ll see one dedicated to the most comfortable cars.
-Instead, dozens of titles and headlines will mention the words 'fast', 'performance' or 'sports,” all catering to enthusiasts.
-But what if you want a car that soothes rather than one that quickens your pulse?
+Instead, dozens of titles and headlines will mention the words 'fast', 'performance' or 'sports’, all catering to enthusiasts.
+But what if you want a car that soothes rather than excites?

 'Comfy Car' is not a magazine we expect to see published any time soon but there are actually many cars on the market that would deserve to feature in it.
-Some canny manufacturers realise that not everybody wants to dart from one corner to the next, and so offer cars that concentrate on comfort rather than being sidetracked by sportiness.
+Some canny manufacturers realise that not everybody wants to dart from one location to the next, and so they offer cars that concentrate on comfort rather than being sidetracked by sportiness.

 Don’t be under the impression that a smooth ride has to mean corners can’t be taken confidently, though.
-Even if a car can’t thrill its driver with race-car cornering precision, very few of the cars you can buy today feel unstable or unwieldy.
+Even if a car can’t thrill its driver with race-car cornering precision, very few cars you can buy today feel unstable or unwieldy.
 Most are still perfectly competent through bends and many still provide as much entertainment as a less demanding driver will want.
 You don’t have to take things to the limit to have a good time.

 A genuinely comfortable ride isn’t the exclusive preserve of cost-no-object limousines, either.
-There are plenty of affordable small cars that can relax their occupants on a long journey, and a family car that can do that is far more likely to trigger sleep in younger occupants, putting an end to noisy bickering from the back seats.
+There are plenty of affordable small cars that can relax their occupants on a long journey, and a family car that can do that is far more likely to trigger sleep in younger occupants, putting an end to unsettled babies or noisy bickering from the back seats.

 Here’s our list of 10 most comfortable cars you can buy today.